 Scope

-The policy of a federated scheme for identifying Parties.
-Parties in the BusDox infrastructure play the role of Participants.
-There are sender and receiver Participants in any exchange, but the BusDox Service Metadata only publishes services defined for the receiver Participant.
-The technical name for this identifier in BusDox is the Participant Identifier (or iso6523-actorid-upis).
+The policy of a federated scheme for identifying Parties

+Parties in the PEPPOL eDelivery Network play the role of Participants.
+There are sender and receiver Participants in any exchange, but the Service Metadata Publisher (SMP) only publishes services defined for the receiver Participant.
+The technical name for this identifier in the PEPPOL eDelivery Network is the Participant Identifier.

-Within each business document there are also Parties taking on business roles such as customer and supplier, etc. Clearly there may be relationships between these Parties and the Participant Identifier.
+Within each business document, there are also Parties taking on business roles such as customer and supplier, etc. Clearly, there may be relationships between these Parties and the Participant Identifier.
 Sometimes the Supplier Party is the receiver Participant for an Order document.
-Another example is that an Invoice may contain an identifier for EndpointID equates to the receiver Participant in the SMP.
-But neither of these are a reliable rule.
+Another example is that an Invoice may contain an identifier for EndpointID that equates to the receiver Participant in the SMP.
+But neither of these is a reliable rule.
 BII profiles do not (deliberately) include any ‘envelope’ information linking the document content to the transport infrastructure.
 The relationship between identifiers within Documents and identifiers used in the transport infrastructure is not defined in the specifications.

 So whilst there is a relationship between these various Parties, we have no policy on how this should be done.
 This policy relates to the common use of different identification schemes to identify the appropriate Party within the context required.
 In other words, identifiers may have different values but the method by which they are defined should be consistent.

 Many schemes already exist for identifying Parties.
 PEPPOL has no intention of developing yet another.
 Our strategy is to recognize a range of different identification schemes and provide a code list of those recognized schemes based on international standards.

-The policy for identifying Documents and Services used in PEPPOL implementation of the BusDox messaging infrastructure.
-The BusDox infrastructure requires a Participant sending a document to identify both the receiving Participant and the service that will receive the document.
-They (or their Access Point provider) achieve this by searching the Service Metadata Locator (SML) to find the relevant Service Metadata Publisher (SMP) that can identify the endpoint address (NB. not the same as the Endpoint ID in the business document) within the recipient’s access point.
+The policy for identifying Documents and Services used in PEPPOL implementation of the PEPPOL eDelivery Network

+The PEPPOL eDelivery Network requires a Participant sending a document to identify both the receiving Participant and the service that will receive the document.
+They (or their Access Point provider) achieve this by searching the Service Metadata Locator (SML) filled Domain Name System (DNS) to find the relevant Service Metadata Publisher (SMP) that can identify the endpoint address (NB. not the same as the Endpoint ID in the business document) within the recipient’s Access Point.
 This endpoint address is the service address where the document is accepted (AP).
 Therefore it is important to define precisely what documents and services can be handled by the receiving Participant.

-PEPPOL has set up Interoperability Specifications (BIS) based on the CEN BII specifications for business documents that can be exchanged.
+PEPPOL has set up Interoperability Specifications (BIS) based on the CEN BII 2 specifications for business documents that can be exchanged.
 These can be identified by a combination of their document schema and type, BII transaction data model, and the BIS (denoting business context of use).
-BII transaction model and PEPPOL BIS together form the process identifier to use.
+CEN BII 2 transaction model and PEPPOL BIS together form the process identifier to use.
 It is feasible that there may be further extensions of these for specific trading communities.

 The diagram below shows the relationship of these information elements.